 Not having the most updated Kernel version is often a cause of slow system performance.
 Check and update the Kernel from Microsoft to make sure you’re using the most updated version.
 Also make sure your Kernel version matches with your client, AOS, SQL server and all locations.
 Keep in mind that DEV/TEST/Production should all have the same kernel

 A scenario that we see frequently are errors that occur when batch jobs start up before the previous batch is done processing.
 This happens to batch jobs that run frequently, like batches that run every minute.
 The solution is to spread out the batch jobs.

 For businesses who run hundreds of batch jobs and have numerous batch jobs, and map them out.
 Delineate which jobs run at what times.
 And estimate how long they take to execute.
 This information will help you figure out if batch jobs are running into each other, for example, a table might be hit up at the same time.

-Many businesses who are still running Dynamics AX prioritize getting the most out of their current system.
-In those cases, maintenance is an important part of a comprehensive regimen to keep your Dynamics AX systems running without errors that kill productivity.
+Many businesses who are still running Dynamics AX prioritise getting the most out of their current system.
+In those cases, maintenance is an important part of a comprehensive regime to keep your Dynamics AX systems running without errors that kill productivity.